rewbot/justware-api-intro/README.md

 return dbName;
 ```

+Anytime we deal with entities we need to set the operation type.
+In our case we are going to insert.
+When we perform a submit, the function will return a list of keys, giving us the JustWare IDs of the object we just submitted.
+In this case, we’ve only submitted a single object, so we will get a single item back in the list.
+We can then use that NameID to get the new name from the database as demonstrated with `client.GetName(nameId, null)`.

 Run the program and you should see the name information we added printed out in the console.
 In a real environment you'd want to check for existing names before you insert a new name.
 Add a call to `FindAndDeleteExistingNames(client)` at the beginning of the `InsertName()` method.
 This method uses the API to query the database for names.
 If you look at the method you'll see the query structured like this: `"Last = \"Thawne\" && First = \"Eobard\" && DriversLicenseNumber=\"[yourLastName]-12\""`.
 Again, replace `[yourLastName]` with your last name so that the query will find the name you inserted.
 You'll notice that this method deletes Name entities.
 To do so, you simply need the ID of the entity to delete and then set the entity `Operation` to `OperationType.Delete`.

 ####3.
 Update a Name
 > Run `git checkout update-name` to complete this step

 This will follow a similar pattern to inserting with two exceptions.
-We will need an existing NameID and any properties that we want to change need the `IsChanged` property set to true.
+First, we will need an existing NameID and second, any properties that we want to update need the `IsChanged` property set to true.
 Open `NameUpdateUtilities.cs` and find the `UpdateNames()` method.
 Add the following lines to that method:

 ```csharp
 //Create Object